raghavayamsani/sapassignment/README.md

 validates the Basic Authentication and it expects 200 Response code.

 If we want we can also validate with the data in future.

+All the API's can be integrated into JMETER to get the exact timing of each API.

 #### Notebooks